 - Discussion of the impact of our attitudes as helpers in preventing suicide

-- Presentation of suicide risk and supportive factors (including cultural)
+- Brief presentation of suicide risk factors (including cultural, developmental, groups)

 - Suggestions for completing a thorough suicide risk assessment